tensorflow/tensorflow/g3doc/Dialects/SPIR-V.md

 instructions are represented in the SPIR-V dialect.
 Notably,

-* Requirements for capabilities, extensions, extended instruction sets, addressing model, and memory model is conveyed using op attributes.
+* Requirements for capabilities, extensions, extended instruction sets, addressing model, and memory model is conveyed using `spv.module` attributes.
   This is considered better because these information are for the exexcution environment.
 It's eaiser to probe them if on the module op itself.
+* Annotations/decoration instrutions are "folded" into the instructions they decorate and represented as attributes on those ops.
+This elimiates potential forward references of SSA values, improves IR readability, and makes querying the annotations more direct.
 * Various constant instructions are represented by the same `spv.constant` op.
 Those instructions are just for constants of different types; using one op to represent them reduces IR verbosity and makes transformations less